MrHedmad/kerblam/README.md

   files,
 - and setup the `.gitignore` file with appropriate ignores;

+> :warning: Note that Kerblam! will not do an `Initial commit` for you!

-You can now start working!
+You can now start writing code!
 The rest of this tutorial outlines common tasks with which you can use `kerblam` for.

-## Executing code
+## Executing code - `kerblam run`
 Kerblam can be used to manage how your project is executed, where and on what input files.

 Say that you have a script in `./src/calc_sum.py`.
 It takes as input a `.csv` and outputs a new `.csv` file as output, using `stdin` and `stdout`.
-You have an `input.csv` file that you'd like to procees, to create an `output.csv`.
+You have an `input.csv` file that you'd like to process, to create an `output.csv`.
 You could write a shell script or a makefile with the command to run.
-We'll refer to these scripts as "pipe"s.
+We'll refer to these scripts as "pipes".
 Here's an example makefile:

 ```makefile